 Following supermarket trends in January 2020, Co-op launched their plant-based vegan range “Gro” featuring 35 meat-free products.
 The Gro range focuses on convenience, seen by many as a major growth market, with Co-op utilising innovation in plant-based meals for its new range.

-M&S has launched over 50 products in its Plant Kitchen range offering a broader plant-based portfolio to its customers that are going veggie or wanting to avoid eating meat and dairy products.
-Products include sandwiches, grain bowls, ready meals, a no-beef burger and staples like substitute mince and nut milks.
+In 2019 M&S launched over 50 products in its Plant Kitchen range offering a broader plant-based portfolio to its customers that are going veggie or wanting to avoid eating meat and dairy products.

 The growing appetite for meat-free dishes is reflected in recent sales, as shoppers look to explore the wide variety of vegan and veggie options this barbecue season.
 We continue to see rising sales of our range and know our customers are especially enjoying all the exciting and innovative new products.